kaputnikGo/PilferShushJammer/README.md

 **when you include an instance of MediaRecorder in a foreground service.**

 **TODO:**
-- simplify UI with basic/expert info
 - rebuild the active jammer (testing with Oboe)
 - consider user app summary include and print package name of NUHF/ACR if found
-- consider add DEBUG switch in About dialog
 - consider setCameraDisabled(ComponentName admin, boolean disabled) in menu, to run with passive
 - consider optional jammer state persistence over boot